 The DEFRA disclaimer (Form 372DMR) will be issued to the exporter with this certificate for his/her information.
-Exporters and certifying official veterinarians must be aware that this export health certificate, 7212EHC, takes into account the important recommendations by the World Animal Health Organisation (OIE) for trade in this commodity.
-Exporters and certifying official veterinarians must be aware that 7212EHC has not been officially agreed with Republic of Congo.
-Accordingly the exporter and the Official Veterinarian must note that use of 7212EHC for export of fresh/frozen meat or meat products of ovine/caprine origin to Republic of Congo is used at the exporter's risk.
-Official veterinarians should ensure that the exporter is aware of this.
+Exporters and certifying official veterinarians must be aware that this export health certificate, 7219EHC, takes into account the important recommendations by the World Animal Health Organisation (OIE) for trade in this commodity.
+Exporters and certifying official veterinarians must be aware that 7219EHC has not been officially agreed with Gabon.
+Accordingly the exporter and the Official Veterinarian must note that use of 7219EHC for export of fresh/frozen meat or meat products of ovine/caprine origin to Gabon is used at the exporter is aware of this.

-The exporter should therefore be aware that 7212EHC does not take the requirements of the importing country into account.
+The exporter should therefore be aware that 7219EHC does not take the requirements of the importing country into account.
 It is the exporter's responsibility to check the certificate against any relevant import permit or any advice provided by the competent authority in the importing country if these are available.
 If official advice is provided by authorities in the importing country or if an import permit is provided, the exporter must copy these to the Animal Health Specialist Service Centre - Exports - at Carlisle.
-If the advice or the permit do not match the assurances provided on XXXXEHC, the exporter should contact the Animal Health Specialist Service Centre - Exports - at Carlisle via the link below:
+If the advice or the permit do not match the assurances provided on 7219EHC, the exporter should contact the Animal Health Specialist Service Centre - Exports - at Carlisle via the link below: